DubPlus/DubPlus/README.md

 The UI is written in [Svelte 5](https://svelte.dev/docs/svelte/overview)

-There are 2 ways you can develop.
+There are 2 ways you can develop:

 ### 1. Using the Mock queup.net

-- run `npm run dev` and open the localhost:port that is printed in the command line by vite.
+- run `npm run dev` and open the localhost:port that is printed in the command line by Vite.
 - start developing

-This is a limited mockup of Queup.net so queup apis won't work.
+This is a limited mockup of Queup.net so not all queup apis won't work.
 This environment is useful for quick development of UI related things.

 ### 2. Loading the unpacked extension in Chrome

 - run `npm run build:watch`
 - open [chrome://extensions/](chrome://extensions/)